 – A crude prototype, which allows the designer to get a better feel for the concept of the design.

 Paper Prototyping is the most common crude design, and is recommended for the earliest stages where the design direction is vague.
 Examples of paper prototypes include sketches, diagrams, doodles, paper interfaces, storyboards.
 Here, simple screens are drawn on paper and configured to mimic a digital interaction.
 This works best in the early stages of design, mainly for testing product ideas.
 Crude prototypes are fast and inexpensive to create, and can be used as a great tool in the initial ideation and brainstorming meetings.
 On the downside, they are quite unrealistic and are no substitute for the digital version, and are therefore of little consequence in the advanced stages of product development.

 Source: Volodymyr Melnyk’s UX wireframe for mobile app of online grocery shopping & delivery service on Behance

 – The working prototype which allows users to try out some of the features of the invention.

 Digital Prototypes are used to test more realistic and solid ideas, and happen to be the most common form of prototyping, and are realistic enough to accurately test most interface elements.
-These can be built using tools and software made specifically for prototyping like Marvel or Proto.
+These can be built using prototyping tools and software like Marvel or Proto.
 Alternatively, simple versions can also be made using presentation software like PowerPoint or Keynote.
 These prototypes, even the low-fidelity ones tend to be very realistic – they let you test how the user interacts with an environment comparable to the final product.
 Early and frequent testing is key here, and lo-fi prototypes help you progress in the right design direction on a minimal budget.

 – The third one is the final prototype, which replicates the final product to the last detail.